The Talk Test Explained: How to Gauge Effort Without Gadgets

 Two people running performing the talk test.

 If you are running by yourself, you can still do the talk test, as long as you aren’t too self-conscious to talk aloud to yourself.
+Good options include telling yourself a story, singing a song, or counting up to 100.

-• As a general rule of thumb, if you can sing, or really comfortably talk in long diatribe-like paragraphs, you’re exercising at a low intensity, below 50% of your maximum heart rate.
+• As a general rule of thumb, if you can sing or really comfortably talk in long, diatribe-like paragraphs, you’re exercising at a low intensity, below 50% of your maximum heart rate.

 • If you’re struggling to string together a full sentence without having to grab breaths in between words, you are doing high-intensity exercise at or above 75% of your maximum heart rate.